petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-9-search/claritys-search-requirements.md

 ### Enabling a Self-service Platform

-Clarity understands the importance of search and making sure their customers and business partners get the answers they need without having to contact customer service.
+Clarity understands the importance of both robust search functionality and efficient self-service options to ensure customers and business partners can find answers independently.
 As Clarity continues to expand their website, in addition to products and blog posts, they plan to add product documentation, manuals, troubleshooting guides, etc. Fortunately Liferay search can search across a wide variety of assets, including document files and PDFs.
 The data or information visitors are looking for is just a search click away.

 ### Enable Searching Content Stored in Other Systems